ThorKn/Python-LowMC/README.md

 # Python-LowMC
+## Description
+Python-LowMC is a Python reimplementation of the LowMC blockcipher.
+LowMC is used in the Post-quantum signature scheme Picnic.
+Python-LowMC exists because i want to understand and learn the Picnic algorithm.
+Therefore i started with LowMC as one part of Picnic.
+There is a own Github repo ([Python-Picnic](https://github.com/ThorKn/Python-Picnic)) for the Python implementation of Picnic.
+## References
 LowMC (Low Multiplicative Complexity) is a blockcipher.
 The reference implementation is in C++ under MIT licence and can be found here: